 Our vision: A place where we celebrate the moment

 Our toddler room caters for children from approximately two to three years.
 We have intentionally created small group sizes to support the development of strong trusting relationships with each child.
+We have a maximum of 10 children a day with 3 educators.

 In keeping with the MOCCA Philosophy and our vision children are central to all that we do and in order to achieve our vision we know that genuine partnerships with families is critical.
 Throughout your time in our room we warmly invite you to contribute to our program and share in decision making about your child’s learning, development and wellbeing.
 In addition, to formal opportunities to meet and discuss your child’s program and progress or any concerns and suggestions you may have we look forward to many informal opportunities on a day-to-day basis.